Eldalie/DataViz/ProcessBook.md

 We tought that the subject was too wide and not specific enough to convey a clear enough message to the viewer.
 The scatter plot is a bit simplistic as a visualization method and also difficult to interpret so we decided to have more meaningful approach with the map and the streamgraph.

+## Change for the map and streamgraph - Version 1

+Having data with geographical location and realease years of songs pushed us towards using a map and a sreamgraph.
+The streamgraph shoulg give a quick overview of the split of the styles throughout years and the map should split the data geographically.
+Morevover, we want two graphs to be connected and originally we wanted to use years on x-axis of the streamgraph to filter the data shown on the map, so to show only songs released during selected time range.
+Another filter that we though of were styles.
+We wanted to be able to see the progression of only one style on the map, so we added a simple filter with checkboxes in the 'legend' part of the screen.
+This filter allows to check/unckeck any style available, so we can see any number of available styles on the map.
+The result of this version can be seen on the [screenshot](https://github.com/GandalfAtEpfl/DataViz/blob/master/screeshot/Screenshot%20from%202017-12-05%2015:44:52.png)

+## From Version 1 to Version 2
+The were a few issues we've encountered.
+First of all, the markers on the map.
+There were too many overlapping markers in the same locations and they were too big.
+Secondly, our time brush was on the streamgraph, which made it impossible to make the streamgraph interactive directly.
+So, we have decided to move the time range selector on the top of the graph, making it a separate selector over the x-axis of the streamgraph.

+Another issue we've noticed was the way the time range was selected.
+In our dataset we have only years, but with the brush selector we could stop anywhere on the timeline.
+So we've decided to split the timeline clearly by years and make the selector round to the closest year.

+For the map we have decided to use some clustering of the data points.
+At every zoom level we can see a few clusters of data, represented by bubbles.
+In order to see the number of points in the cluster and song styles, we made the cluster bubble outline colored with styles (like in a pie chart), with the number of points in the middle of the bubble.

+This version can be viewed on this [screenshot](https://github.com/GandalfAtEpfl/DataViz/blob/master/screeshot/Screenshot_20171210_125506.png) together with the experimental background :)